tsmango/to_b/README.markdown

 me the flexibility when using this in conjunction with an API to accept nil, false and true values for specific parameters.

-An example of why I want the ability the test for nil, false and true is that if a boolean parameter is left out I want my SQL to search WHERE true OR false, if the parameter is set to true I want it to search WHERE true and if the parameter is false, false.
+An example of why I want the ability to test for nil, false and true is that if a boolean parameter is left out I want my SQL to search WHERE true OR false, if the parameter is set to true I want it to search WHERE true and if the parameter is false, false.
 It is simply easier to have a scope like the following: